ebaioni/tmlambda/README.md

     - Test on appropriate response headers
     - Test on api response time.
 This could fail when the request requires a lambda cold start.
     - Both for success and failure responses, the payload is verified against a JSON schema so that consistency is ensured.
+- There is an "extra" folder inside src
+    - Some AWS Services automatically add pagination so it is important to account for it and the code in extra does
+    - I classified it as extra because the AWS documentation states that, if MaxResult is not set, then ALL results are returned.
+On the other hand they also state that MaxResult has to be a number between 5 and 1000.
+        - I genuinely wonder what is going to happen if an account has 1010 sec groups and MaxResult is not set but, of course, mine is no-where close to that number so I've simulated the pagination by setting a low value to MaxResult.
+I duplicated some code on purpose because I didn't want to include an extra as part of the required solution.
+- Making the response complaint to JSON:API 1.0 will require a change in the payload structure and server headers, with changes required across both the unit and e2e tests.
+Instead of updating everything, I'm considering adding a second end point with a smaller payload to be complaint
 ## Project Requirements
 - Create a Serverless application. ✅
     - More info: https://serverless.com/framework/docs/providers/aws/events/apigateway#configuring-endpoint-types